huylllooo/Othello-/README.md

 Run 'ServerTest.java' first to set up the server.
 Run 'ClientTest.java' to create a client, connect to server and start a new game.

-*Note* PORT number is hard-coded in 'ServerTest.java' file.
+*Note:* PORT_number is hard-coded in 'ServerTest.java' file.